robsonbittencourt/jenkins-pipeline-example/README.md

 When accessing Jenkins there are two jobs already configured:

 #### products-ci
-Run this job to build, test, analyse code, and running app in DSV environment
+Run this job to build, test, analyse code, and running app in DEV environment

 - Download the project from Github
 - Run unit-tests
 - Execute Sonarqube analysis
 - Build jar artifact
-- Build and deploy Docker image with DSV tag
+- Build and deploy Docker image with DEV tag
-- Run docker container using DSV tag
+- Run docker container using DEV tag

 #### products-cd
 This job update UAT environment, running UI tests and make deploy on PRD environent